kurtrahir/ANN/ANN.md

 Continuing with the chain rule we can obtain the gradients with regards to the input layer's parameters.
 ${d\mathcal{L} \over d\mathbf{W}_{L-1}} = {d\mathcal{L}\over da_L} \cdot {da_L \over d\mathcal{z}_L} \cdot {d\mathcal{z}_L \over da_{L-1}} \cdot {{da_{L-1}} \over d\mathcal{z}_{L-1}} \cdot {d\mathcal{z}_{L-1} \over d\mathbf{W}_{L-1}}$ with the same being applicable to $\mathbf{b}_{L-1}$ and $\mathbf{I}$.

-This is extensible to a network with any number of layers L, simply backpropagate the gradient with regards to the input of a layer to the previous layer until the entire network has been traversed.
+This is extensible to a network with any number of layers $L$, simply backpropagate the gradient with regards to the input of a layer to the previous layer until the entire network has been traversed.

 We know ${d\mathcal{z} \over d\mathbf{W}} = I$ and ${d\mathcal{z} \over d\mathbf{b}} = 1$ for all layers.